MTG/gaia/README.md

    $ apt-get install build-essential qt5-default qtbase5-dev libyaml-dev swig python3-dev pkg-config
    ```

-   Note that `Gaia` build will fail if you are using `swig 3.0.8`.
+   Note that `Gaia` build may fail if you are using `swig 3.0.8`.
 Install either a previous or later version.
-You will encounter this problem if you are using `swig` package distributed with Ubuntu 16.04.
-In this case install the newest `swig` version from source `(https://github.com/swig/swig)`.
+The newest `swig` version is available from source `(https://github.com/swig/swig)`.

    ​